The Storied Sight of Hubert Kretzschmar

 The story goes like this:

-A King, tired from a Hunt, took forty winks beneath a tree.
-Deeply asleep, he dreamed of his lover’s fan.
-When he awoke, he decided to build a castle on the very spot.
-From the new castle radiated a town, spread in the shape of the dream fan.
-The King’s name was Karl.
-The town was named Karlsruhe, or “Karl’s Resting Place”.
+A king, tired from long day’s hunt, stopped to rest beneath a tree.
+He soon fell asleep and had a vivid dream about his lover’s fan.
+Upon waking, the king resolved to build a castle on the very spot.
+From the new castle a town would radiate, spread out in the shape of the dream fan.
+The king’s name was Karl.
+The town would be named Karlsruhe, or “Karl’s Resting Place.”

-Neither would the willfulness of Karlsruhe’s people be completely tamed.
-Hubert Kretzschmar was raised in that land of Kings and Forest.
-As a child he played among the ghosts of the dense, dark Forest and the River’s tributaries.
-As a student, he mastered the King's symbolic iconography.
-As a New Yorker, an exile among exiles, Kretzschmar took those hauntings and symbols, made of them a totemic body traversing disciplines, and made of himself a visualist of some repute.
+Nor would the willfulness of Karlsruhe’s people be completely tamed.
+Hubert Kretzschmar was raised in that land of kings and forest.
+As a child, he played among the ghosts of the dense, dark woods and the river’s tributaries.
+As a student, he mastered the king’s symbolic iconography.
+As a New Yorker, an exile among exiles, Kretzschmar took those hauntings and symbols, made of them a totemic body traversing disciplines and made of himself a visualist of some repute.

 Like a Liberatore in Weimar, Kretzschmar mines his cultural history while challenging its legacy of tradition.
 His is a vision of composite, of which Beckmann, Dix and the rest of the Republic regulars would approve.
 Picture Durer at the gates of the digital age; a happening along the clean lines of De Stijl, suffused with the raw irony of Dada; Surrealism’s fluidity matched with Pop Art’s reverent irreverence.
 Experiencing this work, we become aware of unconscious meaning imbedded in the stuff of everyday.